Table of Contents

 2.5.
 Supervising Director.
 The term Supervising Director is a working title used to describe the IELP director in whose programs an Extension Lecturer currently teaches the majority of their time.

 2.6.
 Senior Director.
 The term Senior Director is a working title used to describe the most senior managerial position in UWC² IELP.

 2.7.
 Executive Council.
 The term Executive Council is an advisory body of UWC² to the Vice Provost of UWC², which consists of the Vice Provost, Assistant Vice Provosts, and Senior Director-level professional staff appointed by the Vice Provost for Continuum College.

 2.8.
-Preference Sheet.
-The term Preference Sheet references a form IELP Extension Lecturers submit to IELP administration, indicating the courses and hours they prefer to teach in the subsequent quarter
+Preference Survey.
+The term Preference Survey references a form IELP Extension Lecturers submit to IELP administration, indicating the courses and hours they prefer to teach in the subsequent quarter.

-2.13.
+2.14.
 Anniversary Date: Anniversary Date is defined as the date on which an Extension Lecturer’s first contract/appointment was awarded.
-If an Extension Lecturer has separated from employment for more than two (2) years, the Anniversary Date shall be the date the employment begins upon his/her return.
+If an Extension Lecturer has separated from employment for more than two (2) years, the Anniversary Date shall be the date the employment begins upon their return.

 2.15.
 Teaching Pool: The Teaching Pool is calculated annually in spring quarter by adding the total number of hours assigned to Extension Lecturers from spring, winter, and autumn quarters of the current academic year divided by nine (9).

 3.1.
 Dues Deduction.
 Upon authorization to the Union by an individual employee to become a member of the Union and pay membership dues, the University shall provide payroll deduction of dues.
 The University will honor the terms and conditions of each employee’s signed membership card upon authorization by the union.